 The LCA Café is open during normal school hours 7:00 am - 3:00 pm.
-The Café serves smoothies, hot chocolate, teas, coffees and lemonade drinks as well as a variety of snacks and light lunch items.
-The Café is CASH ONLY and restricted to students in grades 5-12 unless accompanied by an adult or older sibling.
-Students are expected to only frequent the Café before & after school, during passing time, flex time, study halls or as their teacher/schedule allows.
+The Café serves smoothies, hot chocolate, teas, coffees and lemonade drinks as well as a variety of snacks and light lunch items. and restricted to students in grades 5-12 unless accompanied by an adult or older sibling.
+Students are expected to only frequent the Café before & after school, during passing time, flex time, high school study halls or as their teacher/schedule allows.
+The Café accepts cash, credit card, Apple Pay, and gift cards are available for purchase that can be reloaded at any time.